#18 — Parshat Mishpatim

 The awesome, unseen G-d of Israel had promised His people that He is with them and will bring them safely to the promised land.
 In a very practical way, the intervention of this angel is how G-d fulfills His promise.
 But who is he?
 Consider the hints this passage gives us:

-(Isaiah 48:16).
-In Isaiah 63:9 we read again about this unique angel.
-He is called the angel of God’s presence, who saves Israel.
+In Isaiah 63:9 we read again of a unique angel, the angel of G-d’s presence, who saves Israel.
 Here too, the line between the angel and Hashem seems to be intentionally blurred.

-Consider lastly the prophet Malachi, who prophesies that he, the angel of covenant will suddenly come to the temple (the prophet calls it his temple!) and that he will be Israel’s great purifier!
-His spiritual cleansing leads to true devotion to God (Malachi 3:1-4).
+Consider lastly the prophet Malachi, who prophesies that he – the angel – will suddenly come to the temple (the prophet calls it his temple!) and that he will be Israel’s great purifier!
+His spiritual cleansing leads to true devotion to G-d (Malachi 3:1-4).

-Because of that: listening to Him is of the utmost importance through him God’s covenant will be truly sustained.
+Listening to Him is of the utmost importance.
 We would love to talk more with you about this.
-Don’t hesitate to use the chat
+Don’t hesitate to use the chat option.

-While throughout rabbinic literature, Israel’s statement, “We will do and we will listen” is spoken of in the most positive of terms, there is nonetheless a clear voice that connects Exodus 24 with Exodus 32.
+While throughout rabbinic literature, Israel’s statement, “We will do and we will listen” is spoken of in the most positive terms, nonetheless a clear voice connects Exodus 24 with Exodus 32.

-This realism is a breath of fresh air as it helps us see that we need help from the outside.
+This realism is a breath of fresh air as it helps us see we need help from the outside.
 Yeshua (Jesus) is the heaven-sent Angel of the L-RD, guiding and aiding Israel on its way.
-And He will do it still today, if you come to Him in believing faith.
+And He will do it for you today, if you come to Him in believing faith.

 Previous